 Using a default registry for pipelines

-Once these features are available for customers, you need to inspect your pipelines and make sure you:
+With the migration settings in place, you need to inspect your pipelines and make sure you:

 - Set as default registry in your Codefresh account the external one